Want more information?

 Please fill out this google form and someone will contact you.

-The VCU School of Nursing’s online Ph.D. program gives you the flexibility of online classes with minimal on-site participation.
-During the first year of the B.S. to Ph.D. option, there are some required face-to-face courses.
-We also have funding opportunities to help support your education.
+The VCU School of Nursing’s online Ph.D. program gives you the flexibility of online classes with a combination of synchronous and asynchronous classes and minimal on-site participation.
+There are also funding opportunities to help support your education.
 Whether you aspire to become a teacher/scholar or pioneering researcher, our program provides an unparalleled learning experience that includes:

 - A choice between two tracks: biobehavioral research or health care quality research at a school with federally-funded senior researchers